infosecanon/dminer/README.md

 ## Requirements
 ### Databases
 Because `dminer` has been designed to allow interfaces for any backend database, we highly encourage you to read the official documentation for your backend of choice.
 However, we explicitly support `elasticsearch`, as this is the easiest route to gaining a feature-full experience with `dminer`.
-Documentation on how to set up `elasticsearch` and it's supporting modules for use with `dminer` have therefore been added to the [wiki]().
+Documentation on how to set up `elasticsearch` and its supporting modules for use with `dminer` will soon be added to a wiki.

 It is notable however, that a database is only required for ingestion purposes.
 Due to the design of the pipeline, it is possible to perform scrape-only operations and regressively ingest these scrapes at later times.